-Primates are a broad order of mammals ranging from minute species to the Eastern Gorilla weighing up to and over 200 kilograms.
+Primates are a broad order of mammals ranging from typical size such as Madame Berthe’s mouse lemur weighing as little as 30 grams to the Eastern Gorilla weighing up to and over 200 kilograms.
 Primates are found in a range of habitats throughout Central and South America, Africa and Asia.

-The Cat Ba langur is only found on Cat Ba island off the north-east coast of Viet Nam.
+The Cat Ba langur is only found on Cat Ba island, Hai Phong, off the north-east coast of Viet Nam.
 It has the smallest distribution of any langur species in the world.
-The species is considered critically endangered by the IUCN.
+The species is considered critically endangered by The International Union for Conservation of Nature (IUCN) since 2000.
 As of 2006 the estimated population was 64 individuals.
-It is estimated that the population at the beginning of the 20th century prior to initiation of hunting was between 2400-2700 individuals.

-The Grey-shanked douc langur is found in the provinces of Quang Nam, Quang Ngai, Binh Dinh, Kon Tum, and Gia Lai (Nadler et al. 2003; Ha Thang Long 2004) in central Viet Nam.
-The species is considered critically endangered by the IUCN.
-The estimated population in 2004 was between 550-700 individuals, declining at a rate of over 80% of the total population.
+The Grey-shanked douc langur is found in the provinces of Quang Nam, Quang Ngai, Binh Dinh, Kon Tum, and Gia Lai in central Viet Nam.
+The species is considered critically endangered by the IUCN since 2001.
+The estimated population in 2004 was between 550-700 individuals, declining at a rate of over 80% of the total population over the world.

-Although populations used to be widespread throughout the north of Viet Nam the Tonkin snub-nosed monkey is now limited to the northern Vietnamese provinces of Tuyen Quang, Bac Kan and Ha Giang.
-The species is considered critically endangered by the IUCN.
-The estimated population in Viet Nam is between 150 and 250 individuals.
+Although populations used to be widespread throughout the north of Viet Nam, the Tonkin snub-nosed monkey is now limited to Tuyen Quang, Bac Kan and Ha Giang and Thai Nguyen.
+The species is considered critically endangered by the IUCN since 1996 .
+The estimated population in Viet Nam is about 250 individuals.

 What are we doing?

 WCS Viet Nam works with the Vietnamese government agencies to build capacity and inform policy which enables effective oversight of wildlife trade activities.
 We conduct research on crime syndicates, locations of illegal wildlife sale/production, smuggling routes which can help local law enforcement agencies with their investigations and arrests.